Hani Naser: Early life

 Naser was born in Jordan, in the mountain village of Ermameen on a hilltop outside Amman, where his grandfather was the village poet.
 His family were Christians from Nazareth, having converted from Judaism many centuries before.
 When Naser was seven months old, his family moved to Westchester County, New York, where he was raised.
 He returned occasionally to Jordan; Naser remembered that his grandfather "would grind and roast coffee, playing these rhythms, singing and chanting, the villagers would come up and he’d recite poetry.
 It was amazing."

-Naser dipped into the nightlife of Manhattan, New York by taking the train to hear Bob Dylan and Joan Baez in the beatnik atmosphere of the 1960s, and he heard the Afro-Cuban jazz and Latin music developing in the Lower East Side.
+Naser dipped into the nightlife of Manhattan, New York by taking the train to hear Bob Dylan and Joan Baez in the beatnik atmosphere of the 1960s, and he heard the Afro-Cuban jazz and Latin music developing on the Lower East Side.
 He moved to California for college, and joined the U.S. Air Force, earning the rank of sergeant.
 He later lived in Topanga Canyon, California.